isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_ArcGIS.md

     5.2.
 Check the CRS of the map.
 Did it change?

     5.3. **Remark**: ArcGIS Pro executed an “On the Fly” transformation (“on the fly” coordinate transformations – OFT) to the project CRS; therefore, presently, visualization is done using EPSG 4258.
-However, the layers’ CRS didn´t change
+However, the layers’ CRS didn't change

 6. Save your project.